DumbFloppa/tf2_on_everything/README.md

 32-bit: gcc -fPIC -DPIC -O2 -m32 -c ogl/strstr.c && ld -m elf_i386 -shared -o strstr.so strstr.o
 To use just add LD_PRELOAD="strstr.so $LD_PRELOAD" %command% to Steam launch arguments and copy the strstr.so to the 32-bit Linux Source engine based game's folder.

+FAQ

-How to download Linux 32-bit TF2?
+Q: How to download Linux 32-bit TF2?

+A:

 Easy.

 Open a terminal and type steam steam://open/console // I'll update the guide later to include the Flatpak version of Steam.